Video: Endrick makes his 12th appearance for Lyon | Goal.com Canada

 The first half ended goalless.

-Endrick replaced an outfield player at the interval and immediately made an impact, delivering the assist for Roman Yaremchuk to open the scoring in the 49th minute.
+Endrick replaced an out-of-sorts teammate at the interval and instantly delivered, swinging in a perfect cross for Roman Yaremchuk to head home in the 49th minute.

 Seven minutes later, Corentin Tolisso doubled the lead.

-In 16 appearances for Lyon this season, Endrick has now contributed six goals and six assists since arriving from Real Madrid in the January transfer window.
+In 16 appearances for Lyon this season, Endrick has now contributed six goals and six assists since arriving from Real Madrid in the winter window.